arkadiusz-jedrzejewski/alternative-fuel-vehicle-abm/README.md

 Repository with python scripts to run the model: [https://github.com/arkadiusz-jedrzejewski/alternative-fuel-vehicle-abm](https://github.com/arkadiusz-jedrzejewski/alternative-fuel-vehicle-abm-py)

 ## Citation
-If you find this code helpful or use it in your work, please cite the following paper for attribution:
+If you use this code, please cite the following paper:
 ```
 @article{Jed:etal:24,
   title = {Everyone is different, but does it matter?
 The role of heterogeneity in empirically grounded agent-based models of alternative fuel vehicles diffusion},